Azure-Samples/Speech-Service-Actions-Template/documentation/1-setup.md

 ## Create the Service Principal

-You need to configure an [Azure Service Principal](https://docs.microsoft.com/cli/azure/create-an-azure-service-principal-azure-cli) to allow the pipeline to login using your identity and to work with Azure resources in a role-restricted fashion on your behalf.
-You will save the access token for the service principal in the GitHub Secrets for your repository.
+Configure an [Azure Service Principal](https://docs.microsoft.com/cli/azure/create-an-azure-service-principal-azure-cli) to allow the pipeline to login using your identity and to work with Azure resources using role-restricted access.
+Save the access token for the service principal in the GitHub Secrets for your repository.

 A Powershell script [./setup/create_sp.ps1](./setup/create_sp.ps1) is provided in this repo to make this simple and the easiest way to run the script is to use [Azure Cloud Shell](https://shell.azure.com).